TheNuclearNexus/bpsTcg/README.md

 ### Help with the python script
 1) You need to install [PIL](https://pypi.org/project/Pillow/)
-2) You may need to install curl, to find this out open a Terminal/Command Prompt and type ``curl``
-	a) If you get a message saying unknown command/applet, go [here](https://stackoverflow.com/a/16216825)
-	b) If you get a message asking for a ``Uri`` or another parameter, then you have curl!
+2) You may need to install curl, to find this out open a Terminal/Command Prompt and type ``curl`` 2a) 	If you get a message saying unknown command/applet, go [here](https://stackoverflow.com/a/16216825) 2b) 	If you get a message asking for a ``Uri`` or another parameter, then you have curl!